accessibility-luxembourg/accessibilite.public.lu/content/en/mentions-legales.md

 The use of certain site functions may be limited or deactivated if the user refuses the site's cookies.
 Users are therefore advised to set their browser to accept cookies from the site.

-#### Modification of the site
+#### Changes to the site

-The Information and Press Service reserves the right to change, modify or suspend this site without prior notice for maintenance, updating or any other reason deemed necessary.
+The Information and Press Service reserves the right to develop, modify or suspend this site without prior notice for maintenance, updating or any other reason deemed necessary.

 In particular, the Information and Press Service may at any time withdraw, add to, supplement or clarify all or part of the information and services contained or offered on the site.
 The Information and Press Service may not be held liable for any direct or indirect damage arising from such modifications.